Qawaz/KATE/DESIGN.md

 The code above returns the first parameter passed to the function using indexing operator which translates to `get(0)`

-#### Keep in mind

-When defining a function following rules apply

-- Nothing is outputted directly like `@partial_raw` , explicit output is required
+Nothing is outputted directly like `@partial_raw` , explicit output is required in functions
-- Function must return something , `@return @Unit` can be used if there is nothing to return